 You are required by law to pass a Pre- Employment Medical Examination.
 The cost of this examination is paid by the crew member.
 We will tell you where to go to do your medical, if you are offered a position.
 See our Medicals page for more information.

-Depending on the ship, a deposit of up to $800 is deducted in equal installments from your wages during the first months of your contract.
+Depending on the company, ship, and position, a deposit of up to $800 may be deducted in equal installments from your wages during the first months of your contract.
 The same deposit is refunded to you upon completion of your contract as you disembark.
 Please note that in cases of dismissal or resignation this amount will be held onboard towards the cost of your transportation home.

 The large majority of crew share a cabin with one other crew member.
 Some utility positions need to share 3 & 4 bed cabins.
 Smoking in your cabin is strictly prohibited and will lead to immediate dismissal.
 Cabins have beds, small closets, writing desk, a TV and an en suite bathroom (except on certain Marella Cruises ships where the bathrooms are in the common areas).
 You must change sheets, make your bed, dust and clean the bathroom on a regular basis.